kikibyte/Drought_strategies/README.md

 Source data can be accessed in the following link: https://zenodo.org/records/10818942

-The process of other anomaly vegetation indexes follows the same method(codes).
+The process of other anomaly vegetation indexes follows the same method(code).